mika-sc/OPN3LPT/README.md

 ### Notice: This is the DB25 version that for IBM PC/AT.

-### For PC-98, I made connection signs for HPCN36/14 on the back of the board.
+### For PC-98, see connection signs for HPCN36/14 on the back of the board.

 ## Update log